-Milestones in the Teacher Education Program FATE Milestones Date Completed?
+Milestones in the Teacher Education Program TCA Milestones Date Completed?
 Student Teaching Milestones Date Completed?
-Basic Skills tests Writing Portfolio 1 yr. before ST Test of Writing Competency Praxis II Formal Admission GPA ≥ 2.8 required GPA to graduate ≥ 3.0 required
+Basic Skills tests Writing Portfolio 1 yr. before ST Test of Writing Competency ST meeting 1 yr. before ST TCA II Form Praxis II Formal Admission GPA $\geq 2.8$ required GPA to graduate $\geq 3.0$ required

-FORMAL ADMISSION FOR TEACHER EDUCATION (FATE) PART II
+TEACHER CANDIDACY APPLICATION (TCA) PART II

-\\ FATE form will not be processed without this form, advising sheets and all required attachments and signatures \\
+\\ TCA form will not be processed without this form, advising sheets and all required attachments and signatures \\

-Submit this form with your FATE form and all required attachments to the English Dept. Program Coordinator in Main Hall 506.

-Name ID#

-Reme mber, you must:

-• Have read, understand and agree to comprogram detailed in the English Majors H • • d policies of the English B.S.Ed.

-• Complete ALL coursework before your student teaching semester,

-• Have an American, British, and World Literature course from the designated courses appr in the English Major's Handbook,

-• Receive a 3.0 GPA to graduate with a B .S.Ed. degree/teacher certi fication in Pennsylvania, and

-• Attend a student teaching meeting conteaching semester. nducted by Dr. Price one ful I year before your student

-My si gnature indicates that I have read and u nderstand these requireme nts.

-Stude ent Signature Date

-Advis or Signature

-Credi ts: -

-GPA: -

-Seme ester you plan on taking the following ( this is not binding, but it he elps for planning purposes):

-Cours se Semester

-ENG 3 390

-ENG 3 392

-Stude ent Teaching
+Submit this form with your TCA - English form and all required attachments to the English Dept. Program Coordinator in Main Hall 506 for review prior to submitting paperwork to Secondary Education Dept. Chairperson.
+Name ID# Remember, you must: Have read, understand and agree to comply with all requirements and policies of the English B.S.Ed. program detailed in the English Majors Handbook, Complete ALL coursework before your student teaching semester, • Have an American, British, and World Literature course from the designated courses approved in the English Major's Handbook, Receive a 3.0 GPA to graduate with a B.S.Ed. degree/teacher certification in Pennsylvania, and Attend a mandatory student teaching meeting one full year before your student teaching semester.
+My signature indicates that I have read and understand these requirements.
+Student Signature Date Advisor Signature Credits: GPA: Semester you plan on taking the following (this is not binding, but it helps for planning purposes): Course Semester ENG 390 ENG 392